Polygraphs and Discrete Conduch{\'e} $\omega$-Functors: -categories

-that associates to each $\omega$-category $C$ the set $C_n \times_{C_k} C_n$ and to a $\omega$-functor $f : C \to D$ the canonically induced function This functor is represented by the category (which is also a $n$-category) defined as the following amalgated sum
+that associates to each $\omega$-category $C$ the set $C_n \times_{C_k} C_n$ and to an $\omega$-functor $f : C \to D$ the canonically induced map This functor is represented by the $\omega$-category (which is also an $n$-category) defined as the following amalgamated sum

 The arrow $\ast^n_k$ induces a natural transformation